tectonic-typesetting/tectonic/docs/src/getting-started/install.md

 to download gigabytes of support files and set them up in a complex directory hierarchy.
 Tectonic, on the other hand, is distributed as a single executable file.
-That one file not only combines the functionality of many standard TeX programs, it also can download the many necessary support files on the fly.
+That one file not only combines the functionality of many standard TeX programs, but it also can download the many necessary support files on the fly.
 This makes Tectonic super easy to install.

 [TeXLive]: https://www.tug.org/texlive/acquire-netinstall.html

-The quickest way to get started is to using your terminal.
+The quickest way to get started is to use your terminal.
 On a computer running a Unix-like operating system, including macOS, just run the following command in your terminal:

 ```sh
 curl --proto '=https' --tlsv1.2 -fsSL https://drop-sh.fullyjustified.net |sh